eshwen/macOS-setup/README.md

 ### Rosetta 2

-Rosetta 2 is Apple's utility to translate Intel-based (x86) apps so they're Apple Silicon-compatibile.
+Rosetta 2 is Apple's utility to translate Intel-based (x86) apps, so they're Apple Silicon-compatible.
 It's no longer bundled with macOS as of Monterey.
 If I try to open an x86 app, I'll be prompted to install it.
 Otherwise, I can type in the Terminal

 ```sh
 softwareupdate --install-rosetta